marco-compiler/marco/README.md

 It is written in C++ and leverages both the LLVM and MLIR infrastructures.
 It also defines an MLIR dialect that is specific to Modelica.

-## Requirements

-- LLVM (see the docs for the specific commit to be used)
-- OpenModelica compiler
-- Sundials libraries
-- LLVM's LIT

-See the documentation (inside the `docs` folder) for further details and short instructions about how to obtain the required dependencies.

 ## Building MARCO
 MARCO runs natively on Linux and macOS.
 At the moment, Windows is not supported.
 Directions to obtain the required dependencies and compile the project can be found [here](docs/BuildOnLinuxMacOS.md).